nikgalanop/edsger/src/design-choices.md

   4. `-help' / '--help` : when provided, it outputs a list of the available options, the ones that we are describing above.
 - This simple CLI is implemented with the usage of the `Arg` module.

+### Installation and Usage:
+1. Either install the latest prebuilt binaries from the repository [releases](https://github.com/nikgalanop/edsger/releases).
+2. Or build from source.
+In order to build from source, just execute the Makefile inside `path/to/edsger/src` by writing `make`.
+Both the compiler and the static library are made.
+The static library is located in `path/to/edsger/lib`, the compiler executable is located in `_build/default/bin/Main.ml`.
+It can either be copied from there and renamed or it can be executed via dune as following: `dune exec edsger filename.eds`.
+To provide compiler options, the user must add two dashes:
+`dune exec -- edsger [options] filename.eds`

 ### Filenames:
 - The input file to the compiler, must have the extension `.eds`.